Jery Sandoval: Early life

 Jery Sandoval was born in Barranquilla, Colombia and from a very early age lived at Carmen de Bolivar.
 There she studied at a Catholic school.
 Her artistic ability was demonstrated at 12 years of age; it was natural since her family had always supported her interest in singing and music.
 Sandoval began singing in her school's tuna (student orchestra).
 When she was 12, became part of a group called "Notas y Colores," at Carmen de Bolivar, which sang ballads and afroantilian music.
 In addition, with her cousin Luis they formed another group, which won first place in a singing contest in Sincelejo.
-Between 14 and 16, Jery traveled constantly between Barranquilla and Bogota.
+Between 14 and 16, Jery traveled constantly between Barranquilla and Bogotá.
 She knew people in the music business who asked her to record her first CD.
 She wrote several songs, among them "Te Amo", "Cómo Dejarte" and "Mi Primer Día sin Ti".
 In 2001, thanks to Iván Corredor Julio Navarra's agency, Sandoval participated in "Miss Miércoles", winning second position.
 Later, she got into television working in the local channel Telebarranquilla in a program called Entre la Rubia y la Morena.